It’s not often you come across healthy recipes for protein powder pancakes that you look forward to eating!

 Eating healthy pancakes is a fantastic way to fuel up for the day and this pancakes recipe makes it possible.
 There are plenty of ways you can tweak this recipe and make it your own for a tasty new flavor twist.

 Here are just a couple of easy ideas:

-- Throw in some low carb chocolate chips and make chocolate chip pancakes
+- Try different mix-ins.
+Toss in a handful of your favorite keto fruits or throw in some sugar free chocolate chips and make chocolate chip pancakes

-If you’re looking for PROTEIN pancakes, stick to the protein powder used in this recipe.
-Keep in mind, by making this swap, the nutritional breakdown of these pancakes will shift from high protein to high fat.
+- Swap protein powder. simply swap the protein powder for almond flour.
+The same concept as almond meal, you could just swap it for the protein powder! here’s my ‘how to make almond meal‘ recipe.
+Just keep in mind, by making this swap, the nutritional breakdown of these pancakes will shift from high protein to high fat.

 - Heat a large nonstick skillet to medium heat and melt a thin layer of butter in the pan.